 If everything is fine with your thermostat, but you cannot hear your air conditioner running, the next step is to take a look at your circuit breaker.
 Check to see if the breaker is tripped.
 If so, flip it back on and listen for your air conditioner to kick on.

-Sometimes the problem is your air conditioner unit.
+Your air conditioner may be blowing warm air into the enclosure if it’s improperly sized.
 When inexperienced people install an air conditioner, sometimes they do not match the unit size to the square footage of the home.
 Our technicians can diagnose any air conditioning problem.

 If you need a new air conditioner, we will be able to help you find the right model for your home.
 Give us a call by phone at (732) 201-3305 or book an appointment on our site to receive assistance.
 Our team will arrive at your home on time with the necessary tools to help you with your air conditioner that is blowing warm air.
 We offer air conditioning and furnace repair services in areas of New Jersey such as Trenton, Middletown, Brick, Elizabeth, and Tom’s River.